-The current policy of the NFIP is to define the wave runup elevation as the value exceeded by 2 percent probability of exceedance of runup events3.
-The 2-percent exceedance value was chosen during the development of the Pacific Coast Guidelines and Specifications for Flood Hazard Mapping Partners (Section D.4).
-This runup elevation is a short-term statistic associated with a group of waves or a particular storm.
-It is a standard definition of runup, commonly denoted as R{2%}.
-This 2-percent exceedance designation is different from the 1-percent-annual-chance designation associated with long-term extreme value statistics.
-The 1-percent-annual-chance condition has a 1-percent annual probability of occurrence, which corresponds approximately to the 100-year condition, while the runup statistic corresponds to a 2-percent probability of exceedance during a half hour or hour of wave action.
-The 2-percent exceedance runup is denoted as R{2%}.
-Unless otherwise indicated, the runup referred to in all sections of D.3 is the 2-percent exceedance runup elevation.
+Irregular waves produce a series of distinct runup events during each storm.
+These runup events form a distribution of runup values. $R{2\%}$, the runup exceeded by 2 percent of the runup values of a single storm, is considered a meaningful statistic for many coastal engineering applications.
+The current policy of the NFIP is define the wave runup height as $R{2\%}$. $R{2\%}$ is a statistic that is obtained directly from most runup models and formulae, or may be computed from model output via a conversion factor3.
+The 2-percent exceedance designation is different from the 1-percent-annual-chance designation associated with long-term extreme value statistics.
+The 1-percent-annual-chance condition has a 1-percent annual probability of occurrence, while the runup statistic corresponds to a 2-percent probability of exceedance during a wave event.
+Unless otherwise indicated, the runup referred to in all sections of D.3 is $R{2\%}$.